deathtothecorporation/pallas/README.md

 ### Demo Examples

-#TODO create `/examples`, fill it.

-Take a look through the `/examples` directory to explore more complex Sire procedures.
+_COMING SOON_: An `/examples` filled with more complex Sire procedures.

 ## Contributing

-#TODO the contributions we're interested in:
+At this stage in Pallas development, these are the types of contributions that are most appropriate:

-- Bugs in existing demos
+- Bugs in the existing examples
-- New demos
+- New examples
 - Documentation improvements
-- New Issue for “How does xyz thing work?” - with the satisfaction of the Issue being a PR to docs, examples, source code, etc.
+- New GitHub issues for parts of the system that are unclear

+That said, we encourage you to dive even deeper and submit PRs beyond these suggestions.

 #TODO link to a `contributing.md`

 ## Additional Resources

-#TODO Write something here.

 - Pallas is developed by [The Operating Function Company](https://vaporware.network)
 - [Technical Documentation](https://vaporware.gitbook.io/vaporware)